ardafazla/joint_optimization/README.md

 # joint-optimization
-Source code for our paper "Joint Optimization of Linear and Nonlinear Models for Sequential Regression", Digital Signal Processing, Elsevier, 2022, Accepted.
+Source code for our journal paper "Joint Optimization of Linear and Nonlinear Models for Sequential Regression", accepted by Digital Signal Processing, Elsevier, 2022.